openhwgroup/programs/Project-Descriptions-and-Plans/MCU-Verilator-Model/verilator-modeling-pl.md

 ###  Debug

-Component 2 will use the Embecosm Debug Server, Embdebug. **Note:** There is no plan to use OpenOCD.
+Component 1 will use the Embecosm Debug Server, Embdebug. **Note:** There is no plan to use OpenOCD.

-### Peripherals

-- LED
-- UART
-- GPIO

 ## Industry landscape: description of competing, alternative, or related efforts in the industry

-Fast models which are not cycle accurate
+Fast design models with varying degrees of cycle accuracy.

 - QEMU
 - OVPSim
 - Renode

+Implementation models, all of which are event driven simulations

+- Cadence Incisive
+- Synopsys VCS
+- Siemens Questasim
+- Icarus Verilog

 ## External dependencies